faaizalikhan1/notes/react.md

 - Initial state can only be set in component's contructor method.

 - State's values can be changed in render, before return, can also be passed to a variable, in turn to use in another component.

+- No need to import stylesheet for every component(If using a common stylesheet).